+Hansen is dedicated to recognising and upholding the human rights of everyone connected to our operations, supply chains, and the communities where we are active.
 Hansen has in place many formal policies to ensure our high standards of ethical conduct and legal compliance.
-This includes our ethics, diversity, privacy, and modern slavery policies, which are made available on our official website.
-Our Modern Slavery Policy outlines Hansen's minimum standards in relation to modern slavery (Minimum Standards), that Hansen expects of itself, as well as of its suppliers of goods and services within its supply chain.
+In FY24 we significantly enhanced our Human Rights Policy which sets the Minimum Standards (Minimum Standards) for all Hansen employees, contractors, suppliers, and business partners, emphasising our collective responsibility, and is made available on our website.
 These Minimum Standards include a prohibition of any type of forced, bonded or indentured labour and a commitment that Hansen, its related entities and suppliers comply with the minimum legal working age in the relevant country or in the absence of such law, by the International Labour Organisation Convention 138 (the Minimum Age Convention).
-In addition to identifying any new service suppliers where there may be a higher risk of modern slavery in order to perform any further due diligence during this reporting period, Hansen has also contacted any previously identified suppliers, and our major IT partners to affirm their commitment to our principles.
+It also includes a requirement of compliance, at a minimum, with all laws regulating local wages, overtime compensation and legally mandated benefits.
+This includes ensuring all employees and any staff in our supply chain are paid a living wage.